Checked for UK readers: 20 June 2026

 Before you go online, tick these once (it prevents 80% of “VPN failed me” situations).

 After changing protocol or MTU, do a quick sanity check: run your VPN Speed Test, then validate your setup with the Leak Test tool.
-If you're troubleshooting streaming access, check the Status Center before you keep switching servers.
+If you’re troubleshooting streaming access, check the before you keep switching servers.
 For DNS-specific issues, use DNS Leak Protection.

 Bottom line